AreebaAziz/template_project/README.md

 - frontend/templates/base_dashboard.html has everything set up for the dashboard pages.
 To create a new dashboard page, all you need to do is create a new html file, and write `{% extends 'base_dashboard.html' %}` and `{% load static %}` at the top of the file and then enclose all new content in `{% block content %}{% endblock %} `.
+See frontend/templates/dashboard.html for a basic example.
+- check out the Issues page on this repo for known issues.